osnyrs/osnyrs/README.md

 ## Hi there welcome
-im osny, a beginner software engeneer at the moment my focus is in learning about python and C.
+im osny, a beginner software engeneer at the moment I am focused on learning Python and C, concentrating on programming fundamentals.
+I practice logic using C, develop automation scripts with Python, and organize all my code using Git.
+I am always ready to learn new things, tackle challenges, and grow.

+always learning;

 #### linguagens e tecnologias
 <img
   align="left"